Close up on hands holding a pen, signing documents

 2661 Executive Center Circle

-File Your Annual Report
+5. File Your Annual Report

 Every Florida LLC (domestic and foreign) must file an annual report with the Department of State, Division of Corporations by May 1 each year.
 The filing fee is $138.75.
 If you fail to submit your annual report on time, you could face a hefty fine, or lose your authority to conduct business in Florida altogether if the oversight isn’t remedied.

 Thankfully, when you hire us to register your foreign LLC, we’ll submit your annual report on your behalf for just $100 plus state fees.
 You’ll get peace of mind knowing your business is compliant with state law and pay no additional upfront fees.
-If you decide to file yourself, you can cancel compliance service inside your client account.
+If you decide to file yourself, you can cancel this renewal service inside your client account.

 “I felt like the price was fair and the service they provided was easy and efficient.
 Once I got setup and paid I was off to the races.”